neelsmith/lewis-short/README.md

 You can download the extracted articles [here](http://shot.holycross.edu/lexica/ls-articles.cex).
 If you download the delimited-text file articles, you can run the Julia scripts and Pluto notebook offline.

+### Using the REPL with offline data

 To use the REPL scripts offline, assign the path to the delimited-text file to a variable named `lexiconfile`, then include the script.
-For exmample, if you have downloaded the file to your current working directory:
+For example, if you have downloaded the file to your current working directory:

 ```{julia}
 julia> lexiconfile = joinpath(pwd(), "ls-articles.cex")